Program Overview

 The Bachelor of Health Science (BHS) degree with a major in Medical Imaging Sciences (MIS) from Baptist Health Sciences University (BHSU) indicates the holder is a competent entry-level health care professional.
 Therefore, all applicants and matriculated students must possess certain essential abilities and characteristics required for completion of the BHS – MIS degree that consist of certain minimum physical and cognitive abilities and emotional characteristics.
 This is to ensure that candidates for admission, matriculation, and graduation are able to complete the entire course of study and participate fully in all aspects of the program, with or without reasonable accommodations.

 Baptist University is committed to the admission and matriculation of qualified students and does not discriminate based on race, color, ethnicity, sex, gender, marital status, national or ethnic origin, age, disability, creed, or religion.
-Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University’s policies and procedures and contacting the Office for Disability Services.
+Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University’s policies and procedures and contacting Access Services.
 A candidate must be able to perform these outlined technical standards in an independent manner.

 To qualify for the BHS – MIS degree (medical imaging concentration), future training, and subsequent credentialing, the candidate must demonstrate competency in ten requisites areas: communication; analytical skills/critical thinking; hearing; vision; smell; motor skills; behavioral; environmental tolerance; professional attitudes and interpersonal skills; and technological.
 Students are required to demonstrate said competencies to provide safe and effective medical radiographic examinations in a wide variety of clinical environments.